 1.8.
 Section 2 focuses on the operating organization and its structure.
 Section 3 discusses the functions, responsibilities, goals and objectives of the operating organization that ensure the safe operation of nuclear power plants.
-Section 4 gives provides guidance on the interface between the operating organization and external organizations.
-Section 5 covers aspects of management for safety.
+Section 4 gives guidance on the interface between the operating organization and external organizations.
+Section 5 covers safety management aspects.
 Section 6 provides guidance on the major management programmes that should be established to ensure the safe operation of a nuclear power plant.
 Section 7 discusses additional services that are needed to support the functioning of plant operation management programmes.
-Section 8 Section 7 provides general guidance on the communication and liaison matters that are relevant to meeting management objectives and discharging responsibilities.
+Section 8 provides general guidance on the communication and liaison matters that are relevant to meeting management objectives and discharging responsibilities.